Nunes-ND/orm-playground/README.md

     -   **Function:** Clears all data from the query result cache (if the cache is enabled).
 -   `npm run typeorm:init`
     -   **Function:** Scaffolds a new TypeORM project, creating the basic directory structure and configuration files.
 Useful for starting from scratch.

+## Prisma Scripts

+In addition to TypeORM, this project is also configured to explore Prisma.
+The following scripts are available for interacting with the Prisma CLI.

+-   `npm run prisma:db:pull`
+    -   **Function:** Introspects the database schema (defined in `prisma/schema.prisma`) and updates the Prisma schema file to match it.
+This is useful for generating Prisma models from an existing database.

+-   `npm run prisma:generate`
+    -   **Function:** Generates or updates the Prisma Client (`@prisma/client`) based on the models in your `schema.prisma` file.
+This should be run every time you change your Prisma schema.

+-   `npm run prisma:migrate -- <migration_name>`
+    -   **Function:** Creates a new SQL migration file based on the changes in your Prisma schema, applies it to the database, and regenerates the Prisma Client.
+This is the primary command for evolving the database schema in development.
+    -   **Example:** `npm run prisma:migrate -- add_post_model`